 MSPs are required to implement services required by the customer, but it’s a mistake to skip email security even if the customer claims it’s not necessary.
 Customers might think that all email must be delivered to user inboxes, because they don’t understand the massive amounts of phishing that’s sent every day.

-It’s estimated that 3.4 billion emails are sent daily, and there is a good chance your customer will be the recipient of a portion of them.
+It’s estimated that 306.4 billion emails are sent daily, and there is a good chance your customer will be the recipient of a portion of them.
+Every day, 3.4 billion phishing emails are sent out worldwide(Vailmail).
 Email security is evolving to better catch these messages and stop them from being inboxed.
 Artificial intelligence has helped improve email cybersecurity so that filters can detect spoofing, malicious macros in attachments, messages that contain links to attacker-controlled servers, and messages that could be considered spam.
 Even if customers want all email inboxed, it’s essential that the MSPs convince them that cybersecurity is necessary to stop data breaches and compromise of their network.

 DMARC (Domain-based Message Authentication, Reporting & Conformance) is a standard that filters out email if certain security settings don’t pass.
 For example, a Sender Policy Framework (SPF) entry on the company’s DNS servers will allow email to pass to the user’s inbox when DMARC is enabled.
 If an SPF record isn’t detected, the email server’s security does not allow the message to be inboxed.
 This security stops spoofed messages from reaching the intended recipient, which reduces the number of phishing emails.